wenigwil/TransportComputeGPU.jl/prototype/elphbolt-module-phonon.md

 - `ibrav`: ???
 - `ipol`: temp `ifc2` tensor location index 1
 - `jpol`: temp `ifc2` tensor location index 2
-- `m1`: iterator for the number of supercells in the super-supercell
+- `m1`: iterator for the number of supercells positions in the ultracell
-- `m2`: iterator for the number of supercells in the super-supercell
+- `m2`: iterator for the number of supercells positions in the ultracell
-- `m3`: iterator for the number of supercells in the super-supercell
+- `m3`: iterator for the number of supercells positions in the ultracell
 - `ntype`: number of atomic species
 - `nat`: number of atoms in the basis
 - `nfc2`: number of force constants 3*3*`nat`*`nat`